Task Management for ADHD: Systems Built for How Your Brain Works

 Three additional paralysis-breakers that work with ADHD neurology:

 • Body doubling: Work alongside another person (physically or on a video call).
-Body doubling is a widely used ADHD task initiation strategy.
+Practitioners and ADHD coaches widely recommend body doubling as a task initiation strategy.
 The social presence creates external accountability that substitutes for internal task initiation.
 Virtual platforms like Focusmate and Flow Club structure these sessions with timed accountability pairs, removing the social coordination barrier.
 Even silent co-working sessions work.

 • Task decomposition: Break any task that feels “big” into pieces small enough that each one takes under 10 minutes.
 “Clean the kitchen” becomes “load the dishwasher,” then “wipe the counters,” then “take out the trash.”
 Your brain can start a 10-minute task.